.webp)

 For high-volume real-time data synchronization scenarios:

 While logical decoding plugins provide the foundation for change data capture, building production-ready consumers requires significant engineering investment.
-Organizations implementing automated data sync between applications increasingly choose purpose-built platforms that eliminate this complexity.
+Organizations implementing automated data sync between applications often face challenges that go beyond plugin selection.

 Traditional logical decoding implementation challenges: